 The scientific review publishes materials, which cover problems of psychological science and practice, promote their wide distribution and overall development of psychological knowledge.
 The aim of publication is to provide a deeper integration and close cooperation between science and practice, promote the introduction of new scientific and applied research, publish papers of renowned and respected authors and also the papers of young researchers.

-The scientific review is devoted to the scientific discussion of the most actual issues in contemporary psychology, it presents a wide range of scientific researcher’s works.
-It presents an analysis of psychological aspects of school-age children with hyperactivity, the research about problems of meaning of life, assertive behavior, life satisfaction, psychological aspects of family relations and other important problems for modern psychology are considered.
+The scientific review is devoted to the discussion of the most actual issues of contemporary psychology, it presents a wide range of scientific studies, for example an analysis of psychological problems of children with intellectual disabilities, issues of economic socialization and political culture, professional formation, rehabilitation of military servants, neurolinguistic features of persons with deviant behaviour; other important problems of contemporary psychology have been considered.

-The target readership of the scientific review includes professional psychologists, graduate and postgraduate students, as well as everybody else who shows interest in the current state of psychology as a science.
+The target readership of this scientific review includes professional psychologists, graduate and postgraduate students, as well as everybody else who shows interest in the current state of psychology as a science.